 The best treatment option for your child’s sleep apnea will depend on the cause and severity of your child’s specific case.
 For instance, children with enlarged tonsils and/or adenoids that block the nasal passages and make proper breathing difficult, may benefit from surgery.
 Other children with mild to moderate cases of sleep apnea may benefit from minimally invasive treatment options like oral appliance therapy.

 Oral appliances are small, portable devices with a design similar to a mouth guard.
 They work by clearing the airway to promote unobstructed breathing during sleep.
 Oral appliances are custom-made to fit each patient’s unique specifications.

 Schedule an Appointment

-To learn more about sleep apnea treatment options for your child, please schedule an appointment with Dr. Stein, a board certified dentist and sleep apnea specialist who has treated hundreds of adults and children with sleep apnea.
-Call New Jersey Sleep Apnea Solutions at (855) WHY-SNORE or (855) 949-7667 today.
+To learn more about sleep apnea treatment options for your child, please schedule an appointment with Drs.
+Stein, a board certified dentist and sleep apnea specialist who has treated hundreds of adults and children with sleep apnea.
+Call New Jersey Sleep Apnea Solutions today!